natetzu/goal_of_education/goal_of_education_is_freedom.md

 I hoped I changed your thinking in some way.

-Reach out to me on X (formerly known as Twitter ) @natetzu.
+Reach out to me on X (formerly known as Twitter ) at @natetzu.